-I can go on and on with the list of things you should know about your customers and there are more ways you can know them more closely.
+We can go on and on with the list of things you should know about your customers and there are more ways you can know them more closely.
 But you will never know them well enough.
 It has to be an on-going journey.
 As you spend more time in the business and as you serve more customers, your knowledge about them should also increase.
 Only then you can keep your brand relevant to them and stay ahead of your competitors.

-Please note that I used the word ‘customer’ in a very literal sense.
-I have seen many e-tailers using ‘Customer Data’ & ‘Visitor Data’ interchangeably.
+Please note that we used the word ‘customer’ in a very literal sense.
+We have seen many e-tailers using ‘Customer Data’ & ‘Visitor Data’ interchangeably.
 Do not confuse/mix customer data with data of your website visitors (those who visited but didn’t buy), of course until you want to position your brand for window shoppers.
 Knowing your website visitors is important as well but it’s of secondary importance.

 Since 2004 Netgains has been building fashion e-commerce website & running effective fashion digital marketing campaigns for fast-growing as well as established fashion brands.
 Our expertise in fashion eCommerce ensures that your brand and products are delivered to your customers in a way that makes them buy.
 Get in touch today!